Ze-brookes/recipes/_recipes/recipe2.md

 ### Method

 **STEP 1**
-Preheat your oven to 160ºC/ fan 140ºC/ gas 3.
+Preheat your oven to 160ºC/ fan 140ºC/gas 3.
 Grease and line your baking tin.

 **STEP 3**
 Finely grate the zest of two lemons and sift the self-raising flour and baking powder into a large bowl.